TristanBomb/Pathfinder-2-SRD/Classes/Alchemist.md

 ### 6th Level
 #### Debilitating Bomb  (Feat, 6)

 **Additive**

 **Frequency:** Once per round

-**Trigger:** You craft an alchemical item that has teh elixir trait using the Quick Alchemy action.
+**Trigger:** You craft an alchemical item that has the elixir trait using the Quick Alchemy action.

 You mix a substance into the bomb that can cause one of the following conditions:  dazzled, deafened, flat-footed, or hampered 5.
 If the attack with that bomb hits, the target must succeed at a Fortitude saving throw or gain that condition until the start of your next turn.
 Use your class DC for this saving throw (even if someone else throws the bomb).

 #### Delayed Bomb  (Feat, 6)